 16. Fiery-necked Nightjar

-The fiery-necked nightjar is a species of nightjar found in the African continent south of the equator.
+The fiery-necked nightjar is found in the African continent south of the equator.
 It belongs to the family Caprimulgidae, which includes around 125 species of nightjars and is known for its distinctive call.

 The species is also known for its yellow eyes and its dark tail.
 The fiery-necked nightjar is a nocturnal bird, usually found singly or in pairs in woodland, shrubland, and savannah habitats.

-The species feeds on insects and other invertebrates, which it catches in flight, and is known to be active during the night.
-The call of the fiery-necked nightjar is a distinct sound, consisting of a single note that is repeated several times.
+The species feeds on insects and other invertebrates, which it catches in flight and is known to be active at night.
+The call of the fiery-necked nightjar is a distinct sound consisting of a single note repeated several times.

-The sound is often described as a “good-lord-deliver-us” call, which is unique to this species.
+The sound is often described as a “good-lord-deliver-us” call, unique to this species.

-This call is uttered frequently by the species and is used to attract mates and to establish territory.
-The fiery-necked nightjar is an important species in its native range, as it is a part of the food web and a beneficial predator.
+This call is uttered frequently by the species and is used to attract mates and establish territory.
+The fiery-necked nightjar is an essential species in its native range, as it is a part of the food web and a beneficial predator.

 The species is susceptible to habitat destruction, which can lead to a decrease in the population.
-Conservation efforts such as habitat protection are necessary to ensure the survival of the species.
+Conservation efforts such as habitat protection are necessary to ensure the species’ survival.

 Kingdom | Animalia |